Skip to content

 Key principles during flares:

-• Cook thoroughly: Everything should be soft and well-cooked
+• Cook thoroughly: Everything soft, everything well-cooked

 • Be patient: Recovery takes 3-7 days typically